PolarWandering/PaleoSampling/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/PolarWandering/PaleoSampling/HEAD)

-Learn more about the Binder project in this [link](https://mybinder.readthedocs.io/en/latest/).
+Learn more about the Binder project in this [link](https://mybinder.readthedocs.io/en/latest/). **Note that it will take a very long time to load.**

 The notebooks in this repository can be directly been access though the following JupyterBook.
 This link opens a website where all the notebooks can be visualized.